rakesh-tiwari-alersal/Universal-Market-Cycles/tools/README.md

 This directory contains general-purpose tools for the whitepaper

-**"Deriving Market Cycles from the Plastic Number to Model Volatility"**
+**"Deriving Market Cycles from the Plastic Number to Model Risk-Price Geometry"**

 ## Directory Structure
 - download_yf_data.py          - Downloads historical data from Yahoo!Finance